lihaoyi/macropy/readme.md

 ###Overriding

-Except for the `__init__` method, all the methods provided by case classes are inherited from `macropy.macros.case_classes.CaseClass`, and can thus be overriden, with the overriden method still accessible via the normal mechanisms:
+Except for the `__init__` method, all the methods provided by case classes are inherited from `macropy.case_classes.CaseClass`, and can thus be overriden, with the overriden method still accessible via the normal mechanisms:

 ```python
 @case